 "It was clearly a speed-to-market situation, and it worked out.
 It put us in a great position going forward.
 Creating this app the way we did has helped us ship things quicker, communicate better, and have more items available later in the year."

 To continue innovating and changing the way people enjoy the outdoors, Burton had to revamp its logistics operations.
 The company needed to ensure the right products were on hand where and when customers wanted them.
-And, they had to move quickly to capture more sales during the peak winter months of the 2016-17 season.
+And, they had to move quickly to capture more sales during the peak winter months.
 Using OutSystems, Burton delivered a fully functioning app in just eight months—by Black Friday.
 The app processes 56 shipments a day on average, kept pace for 14 days straight with more than 200 shipments, and generated 10 times its ROI in revenue.

 Distribution Challenges Cause Shrinking Margins

 Challenge - For years, snowboarding equipment and apparel sales followed a predictable pattern.
 Vendors shipped inventory months ahead of winter, and consumers “kitted up” before the first snowflakes flew, bought sparingly in peak snowboard season, then geared up for clearance sales in the spring.

 In recent years, that pattern has shifted to more winter sales and online purchases, leaving the market with far too much inventory.
 Stores in regions with disappointing winter snowfalls struggled.
 Vendors re-bought the leftovers and sold them at even steeper postseason discounts.